natir/variantplaner/README.md

 ## Usage

-This section present basic usage for a more complete exemple check our usage
+This section present basic usage for a more complete exemple check our [usage page](https://natir.github.io/variantplaner/usages/)

+**WARNING**: variantplaner support only not compressed file, sorry it's a downstream trouble.

 ### Convert vcf in parquet